Häme Castle: History

-In the mid-1500s, under Gustav I, the castle lost much of its military importance.
+The castle continued to serve as a stage for significant events in Swedish‑Finnish history.
+In 1626, King Gustavus Adolphus and Queen Maria Eleonora of Brandenburg visited Häme Castle, a memory still preserved in the names of the King's Hall and the Queen's Chamber.
+Later, in 1639, the Governor‑General of Finland, Count Per Brahe, visited the stronghold and on that same occasion issued the decree establishing the town of Hämeenlinna.

 Some restoration was conducted in the early 1600s, and in 1639, the castle's nearby settlements gained official city status as Hämeenlinna.

-The castle continued to be neglected by Swedish rule throughout the 17th and 18th centuries, as its military interests shifted to the southern Baltic sea.
-Tavastia Castle was briefly ceded to the Russian army during the Great Northern War, after which the castle's defensive systems were upgraded with bastions.
+The castle continued to be neglected by Swedish rule throughout the 17th and 18th centuries, as its military interests shifted to the southern Baltic Sea.
+Häme Castle was briefly ceded to the Russian army during the Great Northern War.

+In the shifting circumstances that followed the Great Northern War (1700–1721), Häme Castle gained renewed but temporary importance as a military post.
+Neglected fortifications were patched, the old main castle was converted into a grain storehouse, and a new Crown bakery was built to supply the army.

+Further changes came in the reign of King Gustav III.
+In the 1770s he ordered the relocation of Hämeenlinna to its present site.
+At the same time, large‑scale works began at the castle to repair the ancient curtain walls and reshape the earthen ramparts in line with the latest developments in fortification technology - defensive systems were upgraded with bastions.

 After the Finnish War, when Finland became the Grand Duchy of Finland under Russian rule, the castle was turned into a prison.
 It served as such until 1953, when massive restoration work started.
 The castle has been a public museum since 1979, the facilities of which can also be rented for private events.